Exploiting User Mobility for WiFi RTT Positioning: A Geometric Approach: Abstract

 \section{Abstract}

-Due to the massive deployment of WiFi APs and its accessibility to various positioning elements, WiFi positioning is a key enabler to provide seamless and ubiquitous location services to users.
-There are various kinds of WiFi positioning technologies, depending on the concerned positioning element.
-Among them, \emph{round-trip time} (RTT) measured by a \emph{fine-timing measurement} protocol has received great attention recently.
-It provides an acceptable ranging accuracy near the service requirements in favorable environments when a \emph{line-of-sight} (LOS) path exists.
-Otherwise, a signal is detoured along with non-LOS paths, making {the resultant ranging results} different from the ground-truth.
-The difference between the two is called an RTT bias, which is the main reason for poor positioning performance.
-To address it, we aim at leveraging the history of user mobility detected by a smartphone's \emph{inertial measurement units}, called \emph{pedestrian dead reckoning} (PDR).
+Recently, \emph{round-trip time} (RTT) measured by a fine-timing measurement protocol has received great attention in the area of WiFi positioning.
+It provides an acceptable ranging accuracy in favorable environments when a \emph{line-of-sight} (LOS) path exists.
+Otherwise, a signal is detoured along with non-LOS paths, making the resultant ranging results different from the ground-truth, called an RTT bias, which is the main reason for poor positioning performance.
+To address it, we aim at leveraging the user mobility trajectory detected by a smartphone's inertial measurement units, called \emph{pedestrian dead reckoning} (PDR).
 Specifically, PDR provides the geographic relation among adjacent locations, guiding the resultant positioning estimates' sequence not to deviate from the user trajectory.
 To this end, we describe their relations as multiple geometric equations, enabling us to render a novel positioning algorithm with acceptable accuracy.
-The algorithm is designed into two phases.
-First, an RTT bias of each AP can be compensated by leveraging the geometric relation mentioned above.
-It provides a user's relative trajectory defined on the local coordinate system of the concerned AP.
-Second, the user's absolute trajectory can be found by rotating every relative trajectory to be aligned, called \emph{trajectory alignment}.
-The proposed algorithm gives a unique position when the number of detected steps and APs is at least $4$ and $3$ for linear mobility and $5$ and $2$ for arbitrary mobility.
-Various field experiments extensively verify the proposed algorithm's effectiveness that the average positioning error is approximately $0.369$ (m) and $1.705$ (m) in LOS and NLOS environments, respectively.
+Depending on the mobility pattern being linear or arbitrary, we develop different algorithms divided into two phases.
+First, we can jointly estimate an RTT bias of each AP and the user's step length by leveraging the geometric relation mentioned above.
+It enables us to construct a user's relative trajectory defined on the concerned AP's local coordinate system.
+Second, we align every AP's relative trajectory into a single one, called \emph{trajectory alignment}, equivalent to transformation to the global coordinate system.
+As a result, we can estimate the sequence of the user's absolute locations from the aligned trajectory.
+Various field experiments extensively verify the proposed algorithm's effectiveness that the average positioning error is approximately 0.369 (m) and 1.705 (m) in LOS and NLOS environments, respectively.